jbuck/input.js/README.md

 Supported Controllers
 ---------------------
+* Logitech Chillstream on Windows
+* Playstation 3 on Mac OS X
-* Xbox 360 Controller on Mac
+* Xbox 360 on Mac OS X and Windows

 How to use Input.js in three steps
 ----------------------------------